folio-org/stripes/doc/dev-guide.md

 When programming with stripes-connect, you do not directly interact with the back-end web-services.
 There is no sending of requests or handling of responses -- the stripes-connect library deals with all that.
 Instead, UI components do three things:

 1. They make a declarative statement of what back-end information they are interested, in the form of a _manifest_.
 The manifest provides information about a number of _resources_, each of which corresponds to data available from the back-end.
-Most importantly, each resource's `path` specifies how various parts of state -- URL path components and query parameters, local state such as form values, etc. -- is composed into a web-service URL used to access the back-end web-service.
+Most importantly, each resource specifies how various parts of state -- URL path components and query parameters, local state such as form values, etc. -- is composed into a web-service URL used to access the back-end web-service.

-    **XXX** note that other parameters, such as `query`, now also come into play.
-Update needed here.

 3. They access this information via the `data` property that is passed into the component -- `this.props.data.NAME` for the data associated with the resource called _NAME_.